cryptomator/cloud-access-swift/Tests/CryptomatorCloudAccessIntegrationTests/README.md

 To get a developer token for Box, generate it in the Box Developer Portal, keeping in mind that it expires after 60 minutes.
 For more detailed instructions, check out the [OAuth 2.0 Documentation from Box](https://developer.box.com/guides/authentication/oauth2/).

+We use Developer Tokens instead of OAuth 2.0 tokens for our integration tests because they are simpler to manage.
+OAuth tokens require a mechanism to refresh tokens and update secrets, which introduces complexity.
+Developer Tokens, although they expire every 60 minutes, are easier to generate and replace manually, making them more practical for our current setup.

 #### Dropbox

 To get the access token for Dropbox, generate a token in the Dropbox Developer Portal.
 For more detailed instructions, check out the [OAuth Guide from Dropbox](https://developers.dropbox.com/oauth-guide).